NGSAnalysisOnBeocatClass/weekly_problems/week3_problems.md

 1) create and edit a script called ~/scripts/N50.pl

-2) Within N50.pl make an array of contig lengths (@lengths) as you read in lines of the fasta (see line 68 for details)
+2) Within N50.pl make an array of contig lengths (@lengths) as you read in lines of the fasta

 3) calculate the total length of the assembly ($total_length)